 I did go to college at the University of Miami, but I’m a Jazz guy, not classically trained.
 I’ve fallen in love with string arranging the past few years; my wife is an amazing violinist.
 On a lot of records I produce, I’ll try to do some arrangements and get a few players in, but I’m a big faker. [laughs] Classical musicians have been very patient and cool with me!
 I’m always running in the tracking room and asking them to turn their bows backward and do weird things.
 Like everything else, it’s trial and error.

 After winding down our conversation, I had to know what was next for Jon.
-He’s already performed where musicians would die to perform, including Bonnaroo and The Newport Jazz Festival.
 With his given pedigree, what’s next?

 I’ve sort of fallen in a good place now where I primarily produce records.
 I love working with a songwriter, seeing them through the process of making a record from beginning to end.
 I primarily work with indie artists and I like it that way.
 It’s a sweet spot that allows for full artistic liberty without labels or anybody breathing down your neck.
 Some of the best records I’ve made were with people who had never even been in a studio before.
 The process is so efficient here that people can come make top notch records with the best players in the world for not that much money.
 That’s something that has sort of carried on through since the 1950’s.

-And with that ladies and gentleman, that is how the tradition continues, and how vinyl culture remains alive.
+That is how the tradition continues, and vinyl culture remains alive.

 For more information, including many of his credits, visit Jon’s official website here.